chandralek/mysql/README.md

 ```

-6. You can check the
+6. You can check the password

 ## Automated Script to Install MySQL